-If you have any questions about this report or concerning your drinking water, please contact Vicky L. Murphy, Superintendent of Water, at (315) 785-7757.
+If you have any questions about this report or concerning your drinking water, please contact Aaron Harvill, Superintendent of Water, at (315) 785-7757.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled City Council meetings.
-Significant items of agenda are normally printed in the Watertown Daily Times a few days prior to the meeting.
+Significant items of agenda are normally printed on the City's website a few days prior to the meeting.
 The meetings are on the first and third Mondays of the month at 7:00 pm in the City Council chambers located on the third floor of City Hall, 245 Washington Street, Watertown, New York.
-Notices of Public Hearings are always printed in the newspaper prior to the meeting under ¿Legal Notices¿ in the classified section.
+Notices of Public Hearings are always printed in the newspaper and the City's website prior to the meeting.